A Brief Thought on Writer’s Block and Why It’s a Good Thing

 In any field, everyone has access to the same information.
 We can all teach the same things.
 What differs is how we teach them.
 Our perspective is what makes us distinct; the differentiator is not information, but presentation.

-Writing well—along with personal stories and—engenders the kind of quality, unique presentation that helps you stand out from the crowd and leads to success.
+Writing well—along with personal stories and—engenders the kind of quality, a unique presentation that helps you stand out from the crowd and leads to success.

 Remember, there is nobility in the struggle, and only through great struggle does greatness emerge.